Bursitis means inflammation of a bursa which causes swollen, tender and painful joints.

-You have around 160 bursae in your body and any one of them can become inflamed.
-The joints that are most often affected are:
+You have around 160 bursae in your body and any one of them can become inflamed; those most often affected are in your:

 Bursitis happens when these cushions become enlarged (inflamed) for some reason.
 Rotator cuff injury can lead to bursitis.